akcochrane/TEfits/README.md

     ## pStart  1.000  1.000 -0.763
     ## pRate  -0.757 -0.763  1.000

-An analogous model, this time fitting "participant-level" models as random effects within a mixed-effects model, can be implemented using `TEbrm`.
+An analogous model, this time fitting “participant-level” models as random effects within a mixed-effects model, can be implemented using `TEbrm` (the recommended method).

 ``` r
 mod_4group_TEbrm <- TEbrm(response ~